AdobeDocs/commerce-admin.en/help/catalog/swatches.md

 ## Swatches in layered navigation

-Swatches can also be used in layered navigation, provided that the Use in **Layered Navigation** property of the color attribute is set to `Yes`.
+Swatches can also be used in layered navigation, if the Use in **Layered Navigation** property of the color attribute is set to `Yes`.
 The following example shows both text-based and color image swatches in layered navigation.

 ![Swatches in layered navigation](./assets/storefront-swatches-layered-navigation.png)<!-- zoom -->